 The randomised controlled trial (RCT) method of acquiring truth(s) provides conclusions about a treatment’s average effect, one might say a measure of average outcomes is guiding policy decisions.
 Policies are aimed at the majority and not you as an individual.
 When an RCT shows the average treatment effect is less than placebo the media headline might read treatment has no effect (even though ‘placebo’ can vary a lot).
 In the RCT, the simple individual level treatment effect is lost yet as an individual I’d like to know how treatment would help me, not tell me what the average outcome of a random crowd of people is.

 The largest trial for Chiropractic Care was criticised for having too small a sample size by something like 18 people (out of 1200 odd that were recruited) Yet the averaging out from the data of the 1200 participants were not accepted as ‘real’.
-The data that showed Chiropractic to be better than best current back pain services.
-Yet for the past 95 years in the UK people have been paying for chiropractic care, and since 1952, paying for chiropractic care in addition to NHS Care.
+The data showed Chiropractic to be better than best current (2004) back pain NHS services.
+Yet for the past 100 years people in the UK have been paying for chiropractic care, and since 1952, paying for chiropractic care in addition to NHS Care.

-Krauss A (2018) Why all Randomised Controlled Trials Produce Biased Results.
+- Krauss A (2018) Why all Randomised Controlled Trials Produce Biased Results.
 Annals of Medicine.
 50 (4) 312-322